Samahmaamri/Hate-Speech-Detection-in-Arabic/README.md

 <p align="left" >
   <h2>  Overview:  <img align="right" alt="Coding" width="300" src="word_hateful.png"  >  </h2>
 This project focuses on detecting hate speech in Arabic text using Natural Language Processing (NLP) techniques.
 The objective is to classify Arabic tweets or texts into hate speech or non-hate speech categories.
-Given the challenges of processing Arabic text due to its unique morphology and grammar, this project employs preprocessing techniques and machine learning models.
+Given the challenges of processing Arabic text due to its unique morphology and grammar, this project employs preprocessing techniques and machine learning model.
 </p>

 </div>